bl4de/ctf/CSAW_CTF_2015/LawnCareimulator_Web200_writeup.md

 In source code of index.html there's an AJAX request to Git repository (to find current application version).
 So we can exploit .git folder on remote server.

-Following SHA-1 Git objects hash, we can find and download ource files (not all, unfortunately):
+Following SHA-1 Git objects hash, we can find and download source files (not all, unfortunately):

 Here's tree hash:
 ```